-Functions of federal and local regulatory agencies with regard to legislation concerning aviation will be covered.
-Topics include aircraft operation, maintenance, noise and air pollution.
+This course concentrates on the functions of federal and local regulatory agencies regarding legislation concerning aviation.
+Topics discussed include aircraft operation, maintenance, noise and air pollution.
 Case studies will provide the foundation for discussions.

 ATM340 - AUDITING AND RISK MANAGEMENT - 3 credits